-Our executive officers and directors, and certain members of SSC, serve or may serve as officers, directors or principals of entities that may operate in the same or a related line of business as us or as investment funds managed by our affiliates.
-For example, SSC and its affiliates manage private investment funds, and may also manage other funds in the future that have investment mandates that are similar, in whole or in part, to our investment mandate.
-Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in the best interests of us or our stockholders.
-For example, the principals of SSC may face conflicts of interest in the allocation of investment opportunities to us and such other funds.
-This conflict of interest could be amplified if our investment advisory fees are lower than those of such other funds.
+Our executive officers and directors, and certain members of our Adviser, serve or may serve as officers, directors or principals of entities that may operate in the same or a related line of business as us or as investment funds managed by our affiliates.
+For example, SSC presently serves as a manager to several special purpose acquisition companies, or SPACs.
+These investment vehicles under management were formed for the purpose of investing in specific private equity transactions, which differ from our mandate.
+SSC and its affiliates also manage private investment funds, and may manage other funds in the future, that have investment mandates that are similar, in whole or in part, to ours.
+Therefore, there may be certain investment opportunities that satisfy the investment criteria for us as well as private investment funds advised by SSC or its affiliates.
+In addition, SSC and its affiliates may have obligations to investors in other entities that they advise or sub-advise, the fulfillment of which might not be in the best interests of us or our stockholders.
+An investment in us is not an investment in any of these other entities.